dsdanielpark/dsdanielpark/README.md

 ***

 ### *Large Language Model*
-The code for LLM projects will be kept private.
-Due to ethical concerns, the model's performance will be made public as it is confirmed after development.
+- The code for LLM projects will remain private.
+Due to ethical issues, the model's performance will be disclosed once it is verified after development.
-- **sLLM, Jindo(진도)**: A language model preprocessing tool designed to fine-tune and refine various LLM datasets.
+- **sLLM, Jindo(진도)**: A language model preprocessing tool designed to fine-tune and improve various LLM datasets.
-- **KOLANI(Korean LLM based on LLaMA2 Natural Inference Model, 고라니)**: A Korean-specialized language model based on LLAMA2.
-It efficiently refines various benchmark datasets, aligning tokens for optimal performance.
-KOLANI-chat is a model finetuned with [RLHF](https://huggingface.co/blog/rlhf).
+- **KOLANI(Korean LLM based on LLaMA2 Natural Inference Model, 고라니)**: A Korean-specific language model based on LLAMA2.
+It efficiently improves various benchmark datasets, aligning tokens for optimal performance.
+KOLANI-chat is a model fine-tuned with [RLHF](https://huggingface.co/blog/rlhf).

 <details>
 <summary>LLM Model Variation</summary>